amorist/awesome/README.md

 - [github/codeql-go](https://github.com/github/codeql-go) - The CodeQL extractor and libraries for Go.
 - [github/vscode-codeql-starter](https://github.com/github/vscode-codeql-starter) - Starter workspace to use with the CodeQL extension for Visual Studio Code.
-- [github/codeql](https://github.com/github/codeql) - CodeQL: the libraries and queries that power security researchers around the world, as well as code scanning in GitHub Advanced Security (code scanning), LGTM.com, and LGTM Enterprise
+- [github/codeql](https://github.com/github/codeql) - CodeQL: the libraries and queries that power security researchers around the world, as well as code scanning in GitHub Advanced Security

 ## CoffeeScript